Baryogenesis Induced by Magnetic Field Effects During the Electroweak Phase Transition

+{The simulation strategy developed in this Letter can be directly generalized to study the topological defects evolution in the background of the primordial MF, such as cosmic string and domain wall that are considered as possible cosmic origins of the stochastic gravitational wave background excess the observed in the dataset of NANOGrav~\cite{Bian:2023dnv,NANOGrav:2023hvm}. }

-L.B. is supported by the National Key Research and Development Program of China under Grant No. 2021YFC2203004, and by the National Natural Science Foundation of China (NSFC) under Grants No. 12075041, No. 12322505, and No. 12347101.
+L.B. is supported by the National Key Research and Development Program of China under Grant No. 2021YFC2203004, and by the National Natural Science Foundation of China (NSFC) under Grants Nos.
+12322505, 12347101.
 L.B. also acknowledges Chongqing Talents: Exceptional Young Talents Project No. cstc2024ycjh-bgzxm0020 and Chongqing Natural Science Foundation under Grant No. CSTB2024NSCQ-JQX0022.
-R.G.C. is supported by the National Key Research and Development Program of China Grants No. 2020YFC2201502 and No. 2021YFA0718304 and by National Natural Science Foundation of China Grants No. 11821505, No. 11991052, No. 11947302, and No. 12235019.
+R.G.C. is supported by the National Key Research and Development Program of China Grants No. 2020YFC2201502 and No. 2021YFA0718304 and by National Natural Science Foundation of China Grants No. 12235019.
+The numerical calculations in this study were carried out on the ORISE Supercomputer.

 \onecolumngrid